duvitech-llc/FCND-Estimation-CPP/README.md

 ***Success criteria:*** *Your standard deviations should accurately capture the value of approximately 68% of the respective measurements.*

-NOTE: Your answer should match the settings in `SimulatedSensors.txt`, where you can also grab the simulated noise parameters for all the other sensors.

-With the values calculated all tests passed meeting success criteria
+Updating the config fiel with the calculated values allowed all tests to pass meeting success criteria.

 ![06_SensorNoise](images/06_SensorNoise.png)